genctasbasi/show-me-the-cat/readme.md

 * Single activity app
 * Idiomatic and readable code with stateless Jetpack compose components
 * **Timer** for logging
-* Type safety with Sealed classes
+* State management with a Sealed class
 * Sample unit tests with **mockk**
   * I'm familiar with **mockito** framework too